Create & View Content

 Introduction to the main elements of the user interface (UI) for editing dashboards and other views.

-Edit, View, and Sandbox View are the options you see in the toolbar of a dashboard, report, or other type of view in Dundas BI, depending on which mode you are currently in.
+Edit, View, and Sandbox View are the options you see in the toolbar of a dashboard, report, or other type of view, depending on which mode you are currently in.

-This article shows you how to add an image to a dashboard using simple drag-and-drop operations.
+This article shows you how to add your own images to Dundas BI using simple drag-and-drop operations, plus other options.

 How to enable and use responsive dashboard mode.